Blog

 1. Shimokitazawa SHELTER

-Access 3-minute walk from Shimokitazawa Station (Odakyu Line, Keio Inokashira Line)
+Access3 minutes walk from Shimokitazawa Station (Odakyu/Keio Inokashira line)

-Opened in 1991.
-Called the holy land of Japan's indie rock scene.
-Countless bands including Quruli, ASIAN KUNG-FU GENERATION, and Fujifabric have performed on this stage.
-The stairs leading underground, dim lighting, and close proximity to the audience — there's a unique atmosphere you can only experience at SHELTER.
+Opened in 1991, this is considered the mecca of Japan's indie rock scene.
+Innumerable bands — Cuuli, ASIAN KUNG-FU GENERATION, Fuji Fabrics — have performed on this stage.
+The stairs descending underground, dim lighting, and closeness to the audience create a uniquely intimate atmosphere found nowhere else.

-For Foreign Musicians: SHELTER has high-quality booking and emphasizes genre compatibility when organizing events.
-Submit your application by email with music samples (demo CD, SoundCloud, YouTube links).
-When English communication is needed, it's best to write in concise Japanese and English side by side.
+For Foreign Musicians: SHELTER prioritizes booking quality and careful genre matching.
+Apply via email with your music samples (demo CD, SoundCloud, or YouTube link).
+When communication in English is needed, it's best to write concisely in both Japanese and English.

 2. Shinjuku LOFT

-Access 5-minute walk from JR Shinjuku Station East Exit / Seibu-Shinjuku Station
+Access5 minutes walk from JR Shinjuku Station East Exit / Seibu Shinjuku Station

 Established in 1976, one of Tokyo's most historic live houses.
-As the center of Japan's punk and rock movement, it has supported Tokyo's music scene for half a century.
-The stage size and sound quality are first-class for a 500-person venue.
+Serving as the epicenter of Japan's punk and rock movement for over half a century, it has been central to Tokyo's music scene.
+The stage size and acoustic quality are first-rate for a 500-capacity venue.

-For Foreign Musicians: LOFT operates as "Shinjuku Loft Project" with affiliated venues (Naked LOFT, LOFT/PLUS ONE, etc.) and is known for being open to new bands.
-With many talk events and subcultural events, you can experience culture beyond music.
+For Foreign Musicians: LOFT operates as "Shinjuku LOFT Project" with affiliated venues (Naked LOFT, LOFT/PLUS ONE, etc.) and is known for being welcoming to new bands.
+Talk events and subculture events are frequent, offering exposure to culture beyond just music.

 3. Shibuya CLUB QUATTRO

-A mid-size live house in Shibuya operated by PARCO.
-One of the most internationally diverse venues as it frequently hosts overseas artists' Japan tours.
-The sound equipment is industry-leading, with professional lighting and staging.
+A mid-size live house operated by the PARCO group in Shibuya.
+International artists regularly perform here for their Japan tours, making it one of the most internationally vibrant venues.
+The sound equipment is industry-leading, with professional-grade lighting and staging.

 4. Shibuya WWW / WWW X

-Access 7-minute walk from JR Shibuya Station (Spain-zaka, in Rise Building)
+Access7 minutes walk from JR Shibuya Station (España-zaka, Rise Building)

 For Foreign Musicians: WWW has the lowest genre barriers.
-For artists who don't fit existing categories — electronica, post-rock, experimental music, hip-hop — this might be the most comfortable place.
-There are relatively many collaboration events with English-speaking artists, so it's worth keeping an eye on.
+Electronica, post-rock, experimental music, hip-hop — artists who don't fit existing categories might find this their most comfortable home.
+English-language artist collaborations are relatively common, making it worth keeping an eye on.

 5. Shimokitazawa BASEMENTBAR

-As the name suggests, a basement bar and live house.
-Features a triangular stage with virtually no boundary between stage and audience, where bands and audience unite in sweat and passion.
-Essential for punk and garage rock scenes.
-Renovated in 2021, reborn as an even more comfortable space.
+As the name suggests, an underground bar and live house hybrid.
+A triangular stage is the distinctive feature, with virtually no boundary between stage and audience — a space where sweat, heat, and band-audience unity converge.
+An essential venue in the punk and garage rock scene.
+After renovation in 2021, it has become even more welcoming.

 For Foreign Musicians: BASEMENTBAR's biggest advantage is relatively low quotas.
-Perfect for first-time live house performances.
-If you like loud, rough music, start here.
-It's close to SHELTER, so you can even bar-hop both venues on the same night.
+It's the ideal first live house experience.
+If you love loud, raw music, start here.
+Conveniently close to SHELTER, you can even catch both in one night.

 6. Koenji HIGH

-For Foreign Musicians: Koenji attracts core music fans compared to Shimokitazawa or Shibuya.
-Suitable for bands that want to pursue their music rather than seeking mainstream appeal.
-Koenji has other unique venues like 20000V, MISSION'S, and Muryoku Muzenji, with many bands basing their activities in this area.
+For Foreign Musicians: Koenji gathers core music fans compared to Shimokitazawa or Shibuya.
+It suits bands that want to stick to their music rather than chase commercial trends.
+Koenji has other distinctive venues like 20000V, MISSION'S, and Muryokumuzenjiji, with many bands basing themselves in the area.
+Information on all Tokyo regions is compiled in how to find band members by area.

 7. Shimokitazawa ERA

-For Foreign Musicians: ERA is known for having booking staff with good ears.
-They carefully match genre compatibility, so even first-time performers rarely feel "out of place."
-Also, shoegaze and post-rock are genres that cross borders easily, offering the advantage of connecting through sound even without Japanese language skills.
+For Foreign Musicians: ERA's booking staff are renowned for having good ears.
+They carefully match genres, so your first performance won't feel out of place.
+Shoegaze and post-rock are genres that transcend borders easily, so you can connect through sound even without Japanese fluency.

 8. Spotify O-EAST

-Access 10-minute walk from JR Shibuya Station (Dogenzaka direction)
+Access10 minutes walk from JR Shibuya Station (toward Dogenaka)

-Flagship venue of Shibuya's large live house group "O-Group" (Spotify acquired naming rights in 2021).
-The 1,300-person floor is among the largest of Tokyo's live houses.
-The same building houses Spotify O-WEST (approximately 500 people), Spotify O-Crest (approximately 250 people), Spotify O-nest (approximately 200 people) and other different-sized venues, creating a structure where you can step up according to your career stage.
+The flagship venue of Shibuya's major live house group "O-Group" (Spotify acquired naming rights in 2021).
+The 1,300-capacity floor is among Tokyo's largest live house spaces.
+The same building houses Spotify O-WEST (approx. 500), Spotify O-Crest (approx. 250), and Spotify O-nest (approx. 200), creating a structure for career progression matched to your level.

-For Foreign Musicians: Performing at O-EAST is a goal for intermediate to advanced performers, but O-nest and O-Crest are open to new bands.
-Especially O-nest has many curated events with an attitude of discovering interesting bands.
-Aim first for O-nest performances, build track record toward O-WEST, and eventually O-EAST — this clear career path is the appeal of the O-Group.
+For Foreign Musicians: Performing at O-EAST is an intermediate-to-advanced goal, but O-nest and O-Crest are open to new bands.
+Especially O-nest hosts curation-focused events with a commitment to discovering interesting bands.
+A clear career path emerges: aim for O-nest first, build experience to O-WEST, and eventually O-EAST — that's the appeal of O-Group.

 9. Shimokitazawa CLUB Que

-Among Shimokitazawa's live houses, this venue has a reputation for excellent sound quality.
-High-level PA (sound operators), with the reputation that "bands sound better when they play at CLUB Que."
-Since opening in 1994, it has become an important home ground for many bands.
+Among Shimokitazawa's live houses, this venue has excellent sound quality reputation.
+The PA (sound operator) level is high, with word-of-mouth saying "bands sound better at CLUB Que."
+Since opening in 1994, it's become home base for countless bands.

-For Foreign Musicians: Especially recommended for bands particular about sound.
-CLUB Que staff are relatively friendly and known for courteous treatment of performers.
-Shimokitazawa has world-class live houses within walking distance — SHELTER, BASEMENTBAR, ERA, and CLUB Que — letting you experience the essence of Tokyo's music scene in one neighborhood.
+For Foreign Musicians: Especially recommended for sound-conscious bands.
+CLUB Que staff are relatively friendly and known for careful treatment of performers.
+Shimokitazawa packs SHELTER, BASEMENTBAR, ERA, and CLUB Que within walking distance, letting you experience Tokyo's music essence in one neighborhood.

 10. Shinjuku Marble

-Access 3-minute walk from Shinjuku-sanchome Station / 8-minute walk from JR Shinjuku Station East Exit
+Access3 minutes walk from Shinjuku Sanchome Station / 8 minutes walk from JR Shinjuku Station East Exit

 Live House Comparison Summary